LemonadeStandPodcast/LemonadeStandPodcast.github.io/src/content/episodes/liberation-day-changes-everything.md

     url: "https://www.example.com/progressives-american-dream"
   - title: "Deficit Tracker - Bipartisan Policy Center"
     url: "https://bipartisanpolicy.org/deficit-tracker"
-summary: "A deep dive into the economic implications of Liberation Day tariffs and their potential impact on international trade relations, featuring insights on recent tech industry developments and construction challenges in America."
 ---

 This week we cover several major developments in business and politics: